 - Previous court orders in related proceedings including maintenance or custody orders

-Child Custody and Guardianship:
+For Child Custody and Guardianship:

 - Birth certificates of minor children